 Day Five - CAPSTONE

 Put everything you learned to the test by investigating the cybercriminal underground and unraveling who is behind a new kind of cyber extortion campaign.
 The final day of FOR589 is a capstone challenge that focuses on responding to criminal activity and launching an investigation.
 Students engage in a fun and meaningful exercise that brings together various components of the entire course.
 The capstone will reinforce the principles taught via a simulated scenario that enables students to practice implementing their newly learned skills.
 Students will be presented with a fictional campaign and then be given a list of items to investigate and analyze.
 These will include posts, threads, and profiles from cybercriminal underground forums, markets, and leak sites, as well as leaked private chat logs, databases, and adversary infrastructure.
 There will also be blockchain transactions where students will trace and track threat actors and various types of activities.
 Students will have to think about how to fulfil intelligence requirements from both a private sector and a law enforcement perspective, using the data sets provided that emulate real-world scenarios investigated by intelligence analysts.
-Students will be placed on teams and asked to investigate the scenario and share their findings though a presentation for instructors and the class to showcase what they found and how they did it.
+Students will be placed on teams and asked to investigate the scenario and share their findings through a presentation for instructors and the class to showcase what they found and how they did it.

 FOR589: Cybercrime Intelligence will help you understand: